somnambulist-tech/read-models/README.md

 The exporter will only touch attributes and relationships; no other properties.
 For attributes it will convert objects to arrays / strings if possible, however it currently cannot access private inherited properties.

+## Test Suite

+The test suite uses an SQlite database file named "users.db" that simulates a possible User setup with Roles, Permissions, Contacts and Addresses.
+Before running the test suite, be sure to generate some test data using: `tests/resources/seed.php`.
+This console app has a couple of commands:

+ * `db:create` - builds the table structure
+ * `db:seed` - generate base records and `--records=XX` random records
+ * `db:destroy` - deletes all test data and tables

+For the test suite to run and be able to test various relationships / eager loading etc a reasonable number of test records are needed.
+The suite was built against a random sample of 150 records.

+The `DataGenerator` attempts some amount of random allocation of addresses, contacts and roles to each user; however data integrity was not the goal, merely usable data.

+To run the tests: `vendor/bin/phpunit`.